Leslie-Anne Dupuis

 Questions & Answers with Leslie-Anne Dupuis

-All over Ontario, Winnipeg, Vancouver, many states in the USA, international waters, and Jamaica.
+All over Ontario, Winnipeg, Vancouver, many states in the USA, Carnival Cruise ship on international waters, and Jamaica.
 I have performed in hotels, arenas, backyards, the street, patios, outdoor festivals, opening act, main feature, recording studios – you name it, I’ve played it.
 I even have sang for sand – but that’s another story.

 Absolute favourite venue: Collingwood Festival 2012 with my Dad, singing for thousands of Elvis fans.
 You can see the video on YouTube.